 The behavioral aspects of management are examined at the micro and macro levels.
 Specific areas of concern such as work force motivation, decision making, leadership, and conflict resolution are studied both theoretically and experientially.
-Prerequisite: Minimum grade of C in BUSA 206.
+Prerequisite: Minimum grade of C in BUSA 206 or ENTR 206.